Courtney Thomas, PhD (Yale), MA (UofA), BA (Honours) (UofA)

 Teaching

-I have previously taught undergraduate courses in history at the University of Alberta, Yale University (including a self-designed seminar on women in early modern England), and MacEwan University.
-I currently serve as an Tutor at Athabasca University for a survey course on British history from the Roman period to the Augustan Age and for a course on the history of the Italian Renaissance.
+I have previously taught undergraduate courses in history at the University of Alberta, Yale (including a self-designed seminar on women in early modern England), and MacEwan University.
+I currently serve as a Tutor at Athabasca University for a survey course on British history from the Roman period to the Augustan Age and for a course on the history of the Italian Renaissance and have previously served as a Tutor for classes on the Vikings, the early Medieval period, and the High Middle Ages.